DeerTears/old_qodot_docs/pages/entities.md

 Once exported to the cfg, the dictionary values are written by editing entities in Trenchbroom, and read by accessing `properties` on a QodotEntity once the map is built.

-To add new class properties to an entity:
+To add a new class property to an entity:

 1. Open the dictionary.
 2. Click the first pencil by "New Key: [null]" and select "String" as the key data type.